-9 Statement of funds (cont.)
+8 Statement of funds (cont.)

 - The general unrestricted fund represents the unrestricted funds of the charity at the year end. - Active Together funding came from Children in Need for a project that uses exercise and games to improve fitness as well as mental and social health.
 Our sessions aim to educate, motivate and inspire children whilst improving self-confidence, communication, leadership and problem solving. - The Anglian Trust funding was provided for to run introductory fishing sessions for children in and around Plymouth, aimed at 6 - 16yr olds from disadvantaged areas who hadn't previously had a go at fishing.
 They were taught to utilise the time to improve communication and interact with new friends. - The Devon Com Fund came from Devon Community Foundation was to run Covid relief sessions.
 These were online fitness and workshops focused around nutrition and exercise aimed at 30-75 year olds suffering from isolation and poor health. - The Edward Gosling Funding Provides individualized exercise programs in a supervised environment for those patients effected by clinical conditions including: anxiety, hypertension, diabetes, obesity, back pain, angina, depression, osteoporosis, cancer, arthritis and other conditions. - The Elm Grant funding aims to educate 20 men about anatomy and physiology, health and activity, safety and nutrition in order improve their long term physical and mental health.
-The project will provide them with an accredited and recognized 1st4sport Level 2 Gym Instructing course that can also help them get back in to work or further education. - The Garfield Weston funding was provided for health and fitness sessions focusing on the most disadvantaged people from Exeter, Torquay, and Paignton. - The Veterans Fund funding was provided to fund a project to engage veterans with a cycling project. - Man Power funding came from Big Lottery to provide an accessible and inclusive health and wellbeing centre for disadvantaged males aged 16+ who have poor physical health and limited opportunities to reach their potential.
-This will have a knock on improvement in their mental and social well-being. - Access Reach Funding was received from the Reach Fund to improve the financial controls and management within the charity, produce a 3 year forecast and produce a strategic plan.
+The project will provide them with an accredited and recognized 1st4sport Level 2 Gym Instructing course that can also help them get back in to work or further education. - The Garfield Weston funding was provided for health and fitness sessions focusing on the most disadvantaged people from Exeter, Torquay, and Paignton. - The Veterans Fund funding was provided to fund a project to engage veterans with a cycling project. - Man Power funding came from Big Lottery to provide an accessible and inclusive health and well-being centre for disadvantaged males aged 16+ who have poor physical health and limited opportunities to reach their potential.
+This will have a knock on improvement in their mental and social well-being.
+A transfer was made out of the funds this year to reflect expenditure incorrectly allocated to unrestricted funds in previous years. - Access Reach Funding was received from the Reach Fund to improve the financial controls and management within the charity, produce a 3 year forecast and produce a strategic plan. - Paddle Away funding is a paddleboarding project for children funded by the whirlwind trust.
+The focus of the project is to provide a life-enhancing experience to disadvantaged and disabled young people between the ages of 5 and 14 years. - Versus Arthritis fund is arthritis sessions provided by Versus Arthritis.
+The aim of the project is to provide free exercise referral scheme that will provide individualized exercise programs in a supervised environment for those patient effected by arthritis.